 How to Unlock Skyscale

-When you finish the final episode of Living World season 4, “War Eternal,” you return to Lion’s Arch.
-As soon as you load in, you get a letter from Gorrik.
+To get started with Skyscale, finish Living World Season 4.
+After you finish the final episode “War Eternal,” return to Lion’s Arch.
+When you load in to Lion’s Arch, you get a letter from Gorrik.
 Follow his instructions to meet him at Dragonfall.
-Talk to him to unlock the collection, which lets you start earning
+Talk to him to unlock the collection, which lets you start working towards Skyscale.

 NOTE: If you visit Skyscale Eyrie before finishing Living World Season 4, Gorrik will not be there.

-Gorrik gives you two collections to complete.
-The official wiki has an excellent set of walkthroughs for these collections, including maps marked with the locations of the items:
+Gorrik gives you a series of collections to complete.
+The official wiki has an excellent set of walkthroughs for these collections, including screenshots and maps marked with the locations of the items.

 How Much Does Skyscale Cost?